See the coin show and event calendar for a list of coin shows near you!

 - When selling, you may want to inquire with several dealers about their level of interest in the material before you let anyone look at your items in detail.
 Dealers who regularly handle the type of material you have for sale are usually a better bet than those who don’t.
 Once a dealer has spent time to look at your material and made an offer, he/she may expect an immediate decision, as a dishonest person could come back later and substitute less valuable items.

-- If looking/buying, do be polite, ask for permission to handle items for sale, and handle all numismatic items properly (e.g., handle raw coins by the edge).
+- If looking/buying, do be polite, ask for permission to handle items for sale, and handle all numismatic items properly (e.g., handle raw coins by the edge and with clean hands).

 - Be sure to attend educational programs and view the collector exhibits (if applicable)!

-- Pick up free copies of the PNNA’s newsletter and other literature if available.
+- Pick up free copies of the PNNA’s newsletter (The Nor’wester), event calendar, and other literature if available.

 - Be security conscious.
 Although by far the highest security risk at a coin show is to the dealers, collectors should also watch their surroundings and possessions, and report any suspicious activity to show security personnel.
 Also be careful travelling to and from the show, and do not leave valuables in an unattended vehicle.